dariober/ASCIIGenome/README.md

 TODO
 ====

+* Allow a string of options to be set at prompt.
+E.g. `-F 16; mapq 10; ylim 0 na`
+* Add a `bookmark` command create on the fly an IntervalFeatureTrack with bookmarked regions.
+API: `bookmark`: Add current region to bookmarks; `bookmark show` print current bookmarked features; `bookmark clear`, etc.
 * Command to "go to other end" of feature?
 * Enable (some) options to be set at start